mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the harder someone tries to convince you to trust him, the less you should.*
+> *the legacy of heroes is the memory of a great name and the inheritance of a great example.*

 </div>
 <!-- quote-end -->